NilFoundation/nil.js/.changeset/brave-dancers-end.md

 "niljs": patch
 ---

-Added methods to serialize transactions and transactions with signatures
+Added methods to serialize messages and messages with signatures